Acne is a common symptom of polycystic ovary syndrome

 Does PCOS Cause Acne?

-In our practice, we recognize acne as a symptom of an imbalance rather than a skin disorder.
+, we recognize acne as a symptom of an imbalance rather than a skin disorder.
 If we treat the root causes of your PCOS, we can also treat your acne!

 Unfortunately, there isn’t just one underlying cause of PCOS, which is why it is called a syndrome.
 Rather, there can be a variety of reasons why a woman may develop PCOS.
 Let’s review a few of the common root causes of PCOS that may cause acne:

 Insulin resistance occurs when your body does not respond properly to insulin.
 Insulin is a hormone responsible for moving glucose (a type of sugar) from your blood and into your cells for energy.
 When your blood sugar levels remain elevated over time, your cells begin to become resistant to insulin.
 This leads to blood sugar and insulin levels that are higher than normal.

 High insulin levels consequently raise testosterone levels which may cause (or worsen) acne.
 One study found higher insulin and blood sugar levels in women with acne compared to women without acne (2